- Search The Registry

-While she was at one time left temporarily in charge of the institution, cholera broke out, and 11 children died within one week; but she remained at her post until the fury of the plague was abated.
-She spent nine years near New Orleans, reading the Bible to those who could not read, writing letters in search of lost ones, and especially caring for the helpless old women that she met.
+While she was temporarily in charge of the institution, cholera broke out, and 11 children died within one week; but she remained at her post until the fury of the plague was abated.
+She spent nine years near New Orleans, reading the Bible to those who could not read, writing letters in search of lost ones, and especially caring for the helpless old women she met.
 She began the Fireside Schools in 1884 with "a prepared Bible lesson for all the family to read together daily; supplying the home with other appropriate books for parent and child to read together."
 She prepared a leaflet with Bible lessons each month called HOPE.

 In 1866 it founded Nashville Normal and Theological Institute, the predecessor of Roger Williams University, for freedmen.
-In 1907, the Societies related to the Triennial Convention organized under the umbrella of the Northern Baptist Convention.
+In 1907, the Societies related to the Triennial Convention were organized under the umbrella of the Northern Baptist Convention.
 The Home Mission Society merged with the Woman's Baptist Home Mission Society in 1955.
-From 1972 to 2010, the Mission Society operated under the name National Ministries of the American Baptist Churches USA.
-In 2003, the society merged with the American Baptist Education Society (founded 1888).
-Since 2010, it operates under the name American Baptist Home Mission Societies of the American Baptist Churches USA.
+From 1972 to 2010, the Mission Society operated under the National Ministries of the American Baptist Churches USA.
+In 2003, the society merged with the American Baptist Education Society (founded in 1888).
+Since 2010, it has operated under American Baptist Home Mission Societies of the American Baptist Churches USA.